DiversiCon/uc-d8-deploy/docroot/modules/custom/it_showcase/README.md

 **variants** *(optional)*:
 Container for showcase item content including some support for multiple variants.
-* Not used for ***readme*** itesms.
+* Not used for ***readme*** items.
 * Multiple variants only supported for ***component*** items.
 * Always expressed as an array, even when only one is being defined.

 **variants.caption** *(optional)*:
 Text used to describe an individual variant  on the corresponding showcase component page with more detail than the variant title alone.

 **variants.title** *(optional)*: